Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Performance estimation framework for first-order algorithms

 Other noise models can also easily be used in the framework, such as the one proposed by d'Aspremont~\cite{d2008smooth}.
-However, the inexact $(\delta,L)$-oracles developed by Devolder et al.~\cite{devolder2014first} do not seem to easily fit into the approach\footnote{This is due to the fact no necessary and sufficient interpolation conditions for functions admitting such an inexact oracle are known --- that is, standard conditions are only necessary to guarantee interpolability.
-Using necessary conditions that are not sufficient still allows obtaining upper bounds on the worst-case behavior, but those may not be tight.}. \end{enumerate} An even broader class of methods can be obtained by combining some of the above examples and/or restricting the functions to specific classes.
-For example, alternate projection-type algorithms are special cases of proximal methods applied to sums of convex indicator functions, hence can be represented in the FSLFOM format.
+However, the inexact $(\delta,L)$-oracles developed by Devolder, Glineur and Nesterov~\cite{devolder2014first} do not seem to easily fit into the approach.\footnote{This is due to the fact that no necessary and sufficient interpolation conditions for functions admitting such an inexact oracle are known---that is, standard conditions are only necessary to guarantee interpolability.
+Using necessary conditions that are not sufficient still allows obtaining upper bounds on the worst-case behavior, but those may not be tight.} \end{itemize} An even broader class of methods can be obtained by combining some of the above examples and/or restricting the functions to specific classes.
+For example, alternate projection-type algorithms are special cases of proximal methods applied to sums of convex indicator functions and hence can be represented in the FSLFOM format.